 A swaggering, rebellious frontiersman who seized a key fort and fiercely fought for Vermont's independence.

-Ethan Allen was less a polished statesman and more a force of nature—a larger-than-life land speculator, polemicist, and militia leader who became the defiant face of the New Hampshire Grants.
-His primary cause was not initially American independence from Britain, but the property rights of settlers (including himself) against New York's competing claims.
-To that end, he formed the Green Mountain Boys, a rough-and-ready militia that terrorized New York officials.
-When the Revolutionary War broke out, Allen saw an opportunity and, with Benedict Arnold, pulled off the war's first major offensive victory by capturing Fort Ticonderoga in a daring dawn raid.
-Captured later in a failed attack on Montreal, he spent years as a prisoner of war, where he wrote fiery propaganda.
-After the war, he devoted his considerable energies to securing Vermont's separate statehood, negotiating controversially with the British, and cementing his legend as a brash, uncompromising pioneer.
+Ethan Allen captured Fort Ticonderoga in a daring dawn raid with Benedict Arnold, the Revolutionary War's first major offensive victory.
+A larger-than-life land speculator, polemicist, and militia leader, he became the defiant face of the New Hampshire Grants.
+His primary cause was not American independence but the property rights of settlers against New York's competing claims.
+He formed the Green Mountain Boys, a rough-and-ready militia that terrorized New York officials.
+Captured later in a failed attack on Montreal, he spent years as a prisoner of war, writing fiery propaganda.
+After the war, he devoted his energies to securing Vermont's separate statehood, negotiating controversially with the British, and building his legend as a brash, uncompromising pioneer.

 The biggest hits of 1738